You are using an outdated browser. Please upgrade your browser to improve your ReverbNation experience.

 Take a cross between Eli Young Band, Bob Seger, Bruce Springsteen, and Marc Broussard—and you have a sound unlike any other—you have something unique.
 And uniqueness describes Brian in every sense of the word.
 His honest lyrics capture the heart of every listener while the soulful quality of his voice gives meaningful expression to songs that bend the lines between Country and soul.

 In 2005, Brian launched "Blue Light Studio” Not only did Brian make his vision of the company into a reality, but he also personally designed all of the recording rooms where he produced/engineered albums and tracks for hard rockers Skid Row, Tony Lucca, The Luchagores, Atlanta based rap artists T.I., Twista and Frank White, as well as acoustic rockers Nic Cowan and Tim O’Donovan.
-In 2013 Brian partnered with manager and music business developer Santos Vasquez and Belmont graduate Tommy Smith and formed the LLC "Blue Light Entertainment” a booking and publishing company.
+In 2013 Brian partnered with manager and music business developer Santos Vasquez and prominent production manager Tommy Smith, and formed the LLC "Blue Light Entertainment,” a booking and publishing company.
 Since the launch, they have seen National fan recognition through touring and organized the BC Brigade (Brian’s Fan Club).